Calvinism 101: "Free-Will Choice" is not really "Free-Will" or "Choice"

 Calvinist: God does want all men to be saved.
 He doesn't like it that anyone goes to hell.
 But He also wants to show off His justice against sin, to be worshipped for it.
 Humans are not God's top priority.
 Our salvation is not His main focus.
 His glory is.
 And so He does what's best for His glory.
 That's why He created us, to glorify Him, and if that means predestining the non-elect to hell, then that's what has to happen.
 You see, God has two wills: a revealed one that wants all men to be saved and a deeper one that wants glory for His justice.
 And so even if it makes Him sad - on one level - that people are in hell, He still predestined it anyway because of His deeper will, because it's best for His glory.

-Me: But if God predestines most people to hell because He really wants them in hell, isn't He just lying then when He says He wants all people to be saved, that it's not His will for anyone to perish, and when He talks like salvation is available to all, that Jesus died for all, and that anyone can be saved if they would just believe?
+Me: But if God predestines most people to hell, isn't He just lying then when He says He wants all people to be saved, that He wills that no one perishes, and when He talks like salvation is available to all, that Jesus died for all, and that anyone can be saved if they would just believe?
 How can we trust a God that says one thing but means another?
 And if God doesn't regenerate someone, doesn't that mean it was His choice that they have the "sin nature" that forces them to want to sin and choose to sin, which would make God the real cause of...

 Calvinist: I'm done talking to you now.
 If you're just gonna keep choosing to twist my words and create strawman arguments and cut verses out of your Bible, then I can't talk to you.
 Come back when you're ready to really listen and learn.